Gigaspaces/xap-docs/site/content/xap/12.2/index.markdown

 * Disaster recovery via geo-redundancy, fast data replication and native persistence

 {{% note "Note"%}}
 If you are already using InsightEdge or XAP, refer to the [Release Notes](./rn/index.html) for a list of new features, changes, updates, and resolved issues.
+If you are new to InsightEdge, refer to our list of [frequently asked questions](./started/faq-122.html) to understand more about upgrading your XAP environment and leveraging your existing Apache or Scala implementations.
 {{% /note %}}

 # Licensing Options